-The last year has shown that the travel environment and our ability to travel is a fast moving place.
+The pandemic has shown that the travel environment and our ability to travel is changing at a fast moving place.

-What is evident is that we have to accept that Coronavirus is with us for the foreseeable future and that travel is challenging.
-However, now that international travel will commence from 17 May, alongside a traffic light system (https://www.gov.uk/government/news/global-travel-taskforce-sets-out-framework-to-safely-reopen-international-travel) we know that there are many people, who really want to seize the opportunity to travel and we are ready to offer those holidays subject to borders being open in the destination country ( https://www.gov.uk/foreign-travel-advice.
-As the Channel Islands and Isle of Man programme form part of the UK Common Travel Area, they are not restricted by the UK Government traffic light system.
+What is evident is that we have to accept that Coronavirus is with us for the foreseeable future.
+However, now that international travel has re-started and the Government has announced the traffic light system will be removed with just a red list of countries remaining, and anywhere else i.e. The Rest of the World considered green (there is no longer an amber list).
+We know that there are many people, who really want to seize the opportunity to travel and we are ready to offer those holidays subject to borders being open in the destination country ( https://www.gov.uk/foreign-travel-advice).

 Channel Islands, Isle of Man and Isles of Scilly

-Jersey has opened for arrivals, please check here for entry requirements https://www.jersey.com/visit-safe
+Jersey is open for arrivals, please check here for entry requirements https://www.jersey.com/visit-safe.

 Isles of Scilly, and all other UK holidays we offer are open and operating as normal